ngParty/ng-metadata/playground/Readme.md

 # TODO app

-Here is an example app, how to write component oriented code with angular 1 + Typescript + ng-metadata.
+Here is an example app, how to write component oriented code with Angular 1 + Typescript + ng-metadata.

-Architecture is separated on smart + dumb components + composition.
+Architecture is separated in smart + dumb components + composition.

+Smart component gets from Store and updates it back on internal changes via immutability.

 There is only one Smart component:
 - `todo-app`

-All others are dump.
+All others are dumb:
 - `<add-todo>`
-- `<todo-list>`
-- `todo-item`
+- `<todo-item>`

 We are using also pipe to showcase `@Pipe` usage.
 It could have been also component.
 - `remainigTodos`

+We use service as Store ( Flux like )
+- `todoStore`

-Here UI mockup with components described:
+Here is UI mockup with components described:

 ![TODO-app-mock](todo-app-components.png)

-## Getting Started
+## How to run this demo

 1. Clone this repo